 Tools required: Panel tool, Phillips screwdriver, flat-bladed screwdriver, and maybe a drill and 1/8" bit

 The factory Bose subwoofer is mounted in the rear deck.
-The amp is just to the right.
 (Crutchfield Research Photo)

 Bass in your Infiniti G35

 The G35's Bose system includes an 8" subwoofer installed in the rear deck.
 There is no wiring adapter for this system, so if you replace the factory subwoofer, you'll have to splice the wires and drill new mounting holes in the deck to secure it.

 The Bose system uses a low-impedance woofer and a low-powered amp.
 If you replace this subwoofer, you should also replace the amplifier.